gokulkrishh/ES6-Cheetsheets/Examples/Object Literals/Object Literals.md

 # Object Literals

-Added a method in object become simple enough in ES6.
+Addind a method in object has become simple enough in ES6.

 <a href="http://goo.gl/ObpLSN" target="_blank">Demo</a>